abinit/abinit/doc/tutorial/eph4mob.md

 	5   3.573    0.000  31553.2    0.000
 ```

-Only the first temperature is printed in the output file, but all the results can be found in the SIGEPH.nc file.
+Only the first temperature is printed in the output file, but all the results are stored in the SIGEPH.nc file.

 !!! tip

     With |AbiPy|, one can easily have access to all the data of the computation.
 For instance, one can plot the
-    electron linewidths:
+    electron linewidths using:

     ```sh
     abiopen.py teph4mob_5o_SIGEPH.nc --expose